AndreiChertkov/teneva_bm/README.md

 ## Installation

-> Current version "0.7.1".
+1. The package can be installed via pip: `pip install teneva_bm==0.7.1` (it requires the [Python](https://www.python.org) programming language of the version 3.8 or 3.9).
+    ```bash
+    pip install teneva_bm==0.7.1
+    ```

-The package can be installed via pip: `pip install teneva_bm` (it requires the [Python](https://www.python.org) programming language of the version 3.8 or 3.9).
-It can be also downloaded from the repository [teneva_bm](https://github.com/AndreiChertkov/teneva_bm) and installed by `python setup.py install` command from the root folder of the project.
+    >  The package can be also downloaded from the repository [teneva_bm](https://github.com/AndreiChertkov/teneva_bm) and be installed by `python setup.py install` command from the root folder of the project.

-> Required python packages (see `requirements.txt`) [matplotlib](https://matplotlib.org/) (3.7.0+) and [teneva](https://github.com/AndreiChertkov/teneva) (0.14.5+) will be automatically installed during the installation of the main software product.

-Some benchmarks require additional installation of specialized libraries.
+2. Some benchmarks require additional installation of specialized libraries.
 The corresponding instructions are given in the description of each benchmark (see `DESC` string in the python files with benchmarks).
-Installation of all required libraries for all benchmarks can be done with the following commands:
+Installation of all required libraries for all benchmarks can be done with the script [install_gym.py](https://github.com/AndreiChertkov/teneva_bm/blob/main/install_gym.py) for existing conda environment `ENV_NAME` (except the colab platform, where `env` flag should not be used):

-- Collections `func`, `hs` and `various` do not require installation of additional libraries.

-- Сollections `odeoc` and `qubo` require installation of the following libraries:
     ```bash
-    pip install networkx==3.0 qubogen==0.1.1 gekko==1.0.6
+    wget https://raw.githubusercontent.com/AndreiChertkov/teneva_bm/main/install_gym.py && python install_gym.py --env ENV_NAME --silent
     ```

-- Сollection `agent` require a rather complicated installation process of the `gym` and `mujoco` frameworks and related packages, so we have prepared a special python installation script [install_mujoco.py](https://github.com/AndreiChertkov/teneva_bm/blob/main/install_mujoco.py).
-Detailed instructions for using the script are presented in the file header.
+    > Please note that the collection `agent` requires a rather complicated installation process of the `gym` and `mujoco` frameworks and related packages, so the script `install_gym.py` is rather complicated.
+You can find mode details for using this script in the header of the file.

-> To run benchmark optimization examples (see `demo_opti` folder), you should also install the [PROTES](https://github.com/anabatsh/PROTES) optimizer (`pip install protes==0.3.4`).
+3. To run benchmark optimization examples (see `demo_opti` folder), you should also install the [PROTES](https://github.com/anabatsh/PROTES) optimizer:
+    ```bash
+    pip install protes==0.3.4
+    ```

 ## Documentation and examples